 Ok, now pull forward to the stop sign and then begin the curvy drive up!

 We did a check for you and found several parking levels (3,4,5) are closed to construction.
-We recommend that you park on levels 6 and 7.
-The roof (8) is usually open as well.
+Five may have some limited parking.
+We recommend that you park on levels 6 and 7 and take the elevator to the rooftop rinks.

 You can park on the ramps for those lower levels and walk through the cones to the elevator in the far corner.